cloudkserg/middleware-tx-service/README.md

 | BITCOIN_PROVIDERS   | the paths to http/ip bitcoin interface, written with comma sign
 | NEM_PROVIDERS   | the paths to http/ipc nem interface, written with comma sign
 | WAVES_PROVIDERS   | the paths to http waves interface, written with comma sign
+| EOS_PROVIDERS   | the paths to http eos url providers, written with comma sign
 | WAIT_ORDER_TIME | the time where we wait the skipped transaction in order